Co-op Weekends and Events for the UK Improv Community

 Our weekend events are run on a co-op ethos, and without a desire to make any profit.
 The usual great range of workshops are taught by those attending the event, featuring some of the UK’s most experienced improvisers & workshop leaders.

 The co-op ethos means that we can bring you these weekends for outstanding value.
-The cost of this event will be £160pp twin share/double room, or £190pp for a single room.
+The cost of this event will be £160pp twin share/double room, or £200pp for a single room.

-The initial deposit is £50 with the balance due of either £110 (double/twin) or £140 (single).
-The cost includes all teaching, food, and accommodation – you only need to pay for your alcohol (attendees of previous events should note that Stoke Rochford Hall’s bar will remain open until around midnight.)
+The initial deposit is £50 with the balance due of either £110 (double/twin) or £150 (single).
+The cost includes all teaching, buffet service food, self service coffee, tea and accommodation – you only need to pay for evening drinks from the bar or snacks and Costa coffees.

-Arrive on Friday and check in from 2pm.
-Go for a swim or use the gym (£5 extra payable at point of use covers the whole weekend).
-Registration begins at 5pm, then we have a warmup and workshop at 6pm, with dinner around 7.30pm.
+Arrive on Friday and check into your room from 4pm.
+Registration begins at 5pm, then we have dinner and a warmup and workshop at 7.00pm.
 With all food an accommodation covered in your rate, the weekend concludes with lunch on Sunday.
 If you arrive by train, we suggest you book your return for after 3pm.
+Stations are either STAFFORD (quickest from London) or STONE (walking distance to venue if you enjoy a 3 mile hike).
+Cheapest is to buy your ticket to STAFFORD.
+You can connect to STONE via an 8 minute local train with hourly departures.

 In 2015, Geoff Monk (Nottingham Improv Comedy Experience (NICE)/MissImp) had an idea to go to Edale YHA for a weekend of improv, where participants from groups across the Midlands would draw on each other’s experience and lead workshops.
 Hoping that about 20 might go, 32 showed up that November!
 It was so popular that this quickly led to the idea that the event would be repeated twice a year in various Midlands locations.
 Tom Young (The Same Faces) volunteered to co-host the events and in the Spring of 2016 we went to Hothorpe Hall with over 50 improvisers!
 Two more events followed at the Hallmark Hotel Stourport Manor and Yarnfield Park in Staffordshire.